jlampel/voronoi_scatter/docs/06_changelog.md

 ## v1.13
 - Fixed issue with Overlapping Alpha scattering when not using Randomize Cell Color
 - Fixed Baking scatter in Blender 5.0
+- Added warning when baking with no channels selected
+- Added support for Extensions system

 ## v1.12
 - Fixed error with transparent scattering in Blender 4.0